manyi8634/manyi-design/docs/react/faq.en-US.md

 title: FAQ
 ---

-Here are the frequently asked questions about Ant Design and antd that you should look up before you ask in the community or create a new issue.
+Here are the frequently asked questions about Manyi Design and manyid that you should look up before you ask in the community or create a new issue.
 We also maintain a [FAQ issues label](http://u.ant.design/faq) for common github issues.

 ---

-## Is there a difference between `undefined` and `null` in the controlled components of `antd`?
+## Is there a difference between `undefined` and `null` in the controlled components of `manyid`?

-**Yes. antd will treat `undefined` as uncontrolled but `null` as controlled component which means empty value of it.**
+**Yes. manyid will treat `undefined` as uncontrolled but `null` as controlled component which means empty value of it.**

 As input element, React treats both `undefined` and `null` as uncontrolled.
 When the `value` is converted from a valid value to `undefined` or `null`, the component is no longer controlled, which causes some unexpected cases.

-But in antd, `undefined` is treated as uncontrolled, and `null` is used as an explicit empty value of controlled components.
+But in manyid, `undefined` is treated as uncontrolled, and `null` is used as an explicit empty value of controlled components.
 To deal with some cases (e.g. `allowClear`) like clearing the `value` when the `value` is non-primitive.
 If you need a component controlled with the `value` valid, just set the `value` as `null`.

 Note: For `options` in `Select-like` components, it is **strongly recommended not** to use `undefined` and `null` as `value` in `option`.
 Please use `string | number` as a valid `value` in `option`.